An overview of the future UK Private Investigators licence information

 The Security Industry Authority is the organisation responsible for this regulation and reports to the Home Secretary.

-The S.I.A has a series of objectives which cover these professions and the soon to be licensed Private Investigator sector.
+The S.I.A has a series of objectives which cover these professions and the Private Investigator sector.
 This will include:

 - “Providing services and standards to their customers”